Introduction and general information

 Joint Public Letters

-The structure of the joint press freedom missions are the same as SEEMOorganized ones.
+The structure of the joint press freedom missions are the same as SEEMO organised ones.
 In this case, however, the final report is agreed by several delegations and therefore its final impact is multiplied because important organisation s share the same view and they distribute their findings to an even wider array of interested parties.
-That means, in practical terms, that if the opinion of one NGO does not have an impact in intergovernmental organisation s, like the European Union or the Council of Europe, a joint statement does reach the desired audiences.
-If a country or an important European institution ignores the findings of one organisation , they do not ignore the opinion of several of them.
+That means, in practical terms, that if the opinion of one NGO does not have an impact on a government or in intergovernmental organisations, like the European Union or the Council of Europe, a joint statement does reach the desired audiences.
+If a country or an important European institution ignores the findings of one organisation, they do not ignore the opinion of several of them.
 These joint reports are used to shape policies that do matter to the politicians on the ground.

-While it is not common for SEEMO to organize joint conferences with other organisation s, it is common to invite their representatives to SEEMO conferences either as speakers or as participants.
+While it is not common for SEEMO to organise joint conferences with other organisations, it is common to invite their representatives to SEEMO conferences either as speakers or as participants.
 It is always an opportunity to share information, experiences and plan future actions.
-SEEMO regularly attends the conferences organized by other organisation s.
+SEEMO regularly attends the conferences organized by other organisations.
+In general SEEMO representatives only participate in an event organised by other organisation, if the host organisation covers hotel and travel costs for a SEEMO representative.
+In some specific cases SEEMO can organise joint conferences with other organisations.

 SEEMO actively cooperates with national NGOs, press-freedom or journalists’ organisation s.
 This cooperation has many forms: Joint public statements in support of specific campaigns, both to denounce press freedom violations and to praise positive steps; participation in conferences and workshops, exchanging know-how and creating networks.